Financial-Times/o-brand/README.md

 ```

 - Variant support is not determined by defined variables as some variants may not need variables.
 E.g. a "sticky" variant of a header may need no configuration, other than a setting to turn support on/off.
-- Variants are considered unsupported by default, unless configured otherwise with settings.

 #### A Complete `oBrandDefine` Example